fredericaltorres/JSON.SyntaxValidator/readme.markdown

 Once the JSON is validated, you can also access the data programmatically.
 JSON.SyntaxValidator is a read-only library.

-By default the library strictly follows the JSON standard
+By default the library strictly follows the [JSON](http://www.json.org) standard
 - All id must be string
+- String use double quote only
 - No trailing comma
 - No // comment

-> The library supports by default /* */, though it is not part of the standard.
+- No /* */ Comment

 The library is used in the Visual Studio extension [TextHighlighterExtensionSetup](http://visualstudiogallery.msdn.microsoft.com/6706b602-6f10-4fd1-8e14-75840f855569) to JSON on the fly syntax validation.